8 checkpoints to create success for your digital projects

 Don't miss: 7 benefits you get from a hybrid CMS »

 While running projects and attempting to meet deadlines and KPIs, it's easy to forget that the project is there for a reason.
 The bottom line is of course cost avoidance and increased revenue and ROI, but another parallel bottom line is the purpose, why your organization is in business in the first place.
 The purpose is of course to build and deliver products or services aiming to solve a problem and to please a customer.

 Always being customer centric in all your endeavors, especially in running digital projects, will make sure that you never forget your purpose or the directions on the road that lies ahead.
 Ask yourself this: What tasks do you need to solve for the customer?
 How can we keep a close dialogue with the customer at all times?

 Every customer seeks as smooth and painless a process as possible, and if you have this in mind in every project undertaking, your end results will be more customer centric and quality minded, leading to increased revenue.

 Don't miss: Let Enonic XP drive your customer journey »

-Even when one given project is done and successful, you have to continue the process to develop your organisation, products, and services.
-Creating lasting success, not only for your initial project, but in the long run for your organisation as a whole, is a continuous and neverending endeavour.
+Even when one given project is done and successful, you have to continue the process to develop your organization, products, and services.
+Creating lasting success, not only for your initial project, but in the long run for your organization as a whole, is a continuous and neverending endeavor.

 First published 1 April 2019, updated 8 July 2020.